D.C. United has begun the coaching search. Here are 10 candidates it might consider.

 Well-regarded in national circles, Sheldon reportedly turned down the U.S. under-20 national team job last winter.

 With six games left and a playoff berth fading, United (2-10-5) has lost five straight and is winless in eight (0-6-2).

-The Philadelphia Union (10-3-4) will visit Audi Field on Wednesday on a 6-1-1 tear, pulling it within three points of first-place Toronto FC in the Eastern Conference.
+The Philadelphia Union (10-3-4) will visit Audi Field on Wednesday on a 6-1-1 tear that has pulled it within three points of first-place Toronto FC in the Eastern Conference.

 Philadelphia Union at D.C.
 United